Furkhtmensch/CustomCImplementations/README.md

-  print.h is a header composed of 3 functions, two of which serve as support for convertion from integer to string format and float/double to string format, the latter with as many decimal places as you wish (255 limit, close enough.
+  CIOTools.h is a header composed of 3 functions, two of which serve as support for convertion from integer to string format and float/double to string format, the latter with as many decimal places as you wish (255 limit, close enough.
 Logically, you can change it in the CIOTools.h file). print() is a function which is similar to python's print() (helpful for people who prefer python's simplicity and flexibility with the print() function), although it supports printf() %<char> (mostly the same, although customizable, I guess) way of working for every string passed to the function.
 The only downside (yet) is having to pass either NULL or 0 as the final argument (will attempt to remove the need for it).
 It's necessary because I haven't found a way to check when the end of arguments is reached.

-  The way you use it is simple: You pass a string, you may insert %<char> somewhere in it and then you must pass, as arguments, left-to-right order, the corresponding value so that the symbols are replaced.
+  The way you use it is simple: You pass a string, you may insert %, followed by a valid character, somewhere in it and then you must pass, as arguments, left-to-right order, the corresponding value so that the symbols are replaced.
 Then, in the end, you pass either NULL or 0 (as the very last argument).
 You may pass as many strings as you want (separated by commas, which means they are separate arguments!), as well as as many %<char> symbols as you want.
 Here is the list of currently implemented values:

 %c     -> replace it with a character (single quotes :D)